B.F.A Fine Art Painting

 In 2022, Chris partnered with the Utah Wildlife Federation to launch the Utah Wildlife Walls Project: A statewide arts, science and engagement campaign to celebrate wildlife in every county, including the installation of 29 wildlife murals; one in each county.
 Chris is the principal of Chris Peterson Studio LLC., based in Holladay, Utah

-I’m an artist, a sportsman and a conservationist.
 I have a love of wild places and wildlife for what they tell us about who we are as humans.
 There is no more magical an experience than being in the presence of a wild animal in the backcountry.
 My dreams, imagination, and mental health have been nourished by growing up outside where the wild things are.

+My work is meditation.
 Creating art inspired by wild animals is therapeutic for me; an emotional salve for undiagnosed trauma from an early age.
 My nervous system revved high for 45 years without me recognizing it.
 Looking back now, I realize my subconscious was drawn to nature-based art-making as a survival strategy to self-soothe and restore balance.

-Along the way, my pursuit of backcountry adventures - especially fishing and hunting - have afforded me a lot of wildlife encounters.
+Along the way, my pursuit of backcountry adventures - especially fishing and hunting - have afforded me a good share of wildlife encounters.
 Those high doses of nature were and are still deeply inspirational to me.
 The healing power of wildlife encounters have since become the focus of my artistic gaze.

 My studio and mural work evokes nostalgia and the collective loss of wildness.
 It is primarily inspired by the dreams that follow encounters with the wild.
 It is a celebration of the relationship we have with animals, and our shared sense of place and time in the cosmos. -February, 2023